ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Overall Flow

-* All Pawns start in their Color-corresponding Jail.
+* All Pawns start in the Jail corresponding to their Color.
 * Each Pawn must "Break Out of Jail" by rolling exactly [6] on a single Die.
 * Each Break Out advances that Pawn to "Square 0" just outside their Jail.
 Only on the next Turn, can that Pawn advance any further.
 (This is true, even if there is still a single Die throw left to use as part of the current Turn).
 * Each Pawn must travel counterclockwise down the Hallway.